Skip to content

 The Last September

-The Last September is a novel written by Irish author Elizabeth Bowen which was published in 1929.
-John Banville adapted this novel into a screenplay and the film was released in 1999.
+The Last September is a novel written by Irish author Elizabeth Bowen, published in 1929.
+John Banville adapted this novel into a screenplay, and the film was released in 1999.
 This novel takes inspiration from the aftermath of World War 1.

 The Last September Summary

 The Last September opens in Danielstown, County Cork.
-We are introduced to Sir Richard and Lady Naylor, who are welcoming their friends Hugo and Francie Montmorency into their estate.
-It is set after World War 1 and has a focus on the families attempting to live in the aftermath.
-A major issue is social class, everyone is expected to act in a specific way according to their class due to the uncertain future.
-The people of Danielstown spend a lot of their time playing tennis and attending dances, there is an interest in Lois (niece of the Naylors) and her relationship with British officer Gerald Lesworth.
+We are introduced to Sir Richard and Lady Naylor, welcoming their friends Hugo and Francie Montmorency into their estate.
+It is set after World War 1 and focuses on the families attempting to live in the aftermath.
+A significant issue is social class; everyone is expected to act in a specific way according to their class due to the uncertain future.
+The people of Danielstown spend a lot of their time playing tennis and attending dances; there is an interest in Lois (niece of the Naylors) and her relationship with British officer Gerald Lesworth.
 Lois is struggling with ‘finding herself’.

 Lois’s struggles suddenly become irrelevant when Miss Marda Norton arrives in Danielstown.
-Mara’s visit is a relief for Lois, however, is an inconvenience for Lady Naylor.
+Mara’s visit is a relief for Lois but inconveniences Lady Naylor.
 Lois and Marda become good friends.
 The violence is increasing between the British Army and the Royal Irish Constabulary.
-The son of the Naylor’s family friend, Peter Conner is captured, and the Irish resistance feels threatened by this.
-At this point, the atmosphere of the novel is changing and becoming more desolate.
-The middle section ends with Marda leaving for England, and the characters lives gradually return to how they were before her arrival.
+The son of the Naylor family friend, Peter Conner, is captured, and the Irish resistance feels threatened by this.
+At this point, the novel’s atmosphere changes and becomes more desolate.
+The middle section ends with Marda leaving for England, and the character’s lives gradually return to how they were before her arrival.

-The final section of The Last September shows Lois back in a solid relationship with Gerald.
-However, she is unable to make a decision about her future as, firstly, she is delayed by Lady Naylor’s machinations, and secondly, Gerald dies.
+The Last September’s final section shows Lois in a solid relationship with Gerald.
+However, she cannot decide her future as Lady Naylor’s machinations delay her, and Gerald dies.
 Due to his death, the issue remains eternally unresolved.
-There is a theory that he may have been killed by Peter Connor’s friends.
-Following this Lois, Laurence and the Montgomery family leave the Naylor household.
-The following February the Naylor family estate, along with many other great homes, are set alight.
+There is a theory that Peter Connor’s friends may have killed him.
+Following this, Lois, Laurence and the Montgomery family leave the Naylor household.
+The following February, the Naylor family estate and many other great homes are set alight.
 This was organized by the same men who arranged Gerald’s death.

 You can find The Last September here online.